lucidlayer/traceform/code-to-ui-mapper/babel-plugin-inject-id/README.md

   ];

   if (isDevelopment) {
-    plugins.push('babel-plugin-inject-id'); // Add the plugin for development }
+    plugins.push('@lucidlayer/babel-plugin-traceform'); // Add the plugin for development }

   return {